Sabjava/dog_breed_production/README.md

 # EC2 Training

-Before deciding which image to use to run the training job inside EC2 image, I analyzed the difference in the code There are several differences.
+Before deciding which image to use to run the training job inside EC2 instance, I analyzed the difference in the code There are several differences.

 1. epoch_loss = running_loss / len(image_dataset[phase]) in ec2train.py